icure/medtech-docs/sdks/how-to/how-to-manage-notifications.md

 ## What Is a Notification?

-A Notification represents a request from a [Data Owner](/sdks/glossary#data-owner) to a Healthcare Professional to perform an operation.
+A Notification represents a request from a [Data Owner](/sdks/glossary#data-owner) to another to perform an operation.
 As for now, there are three types of Notifications: